RandGH/ZFSPoolTest/README.md

 It was originally created in 2019/20 so does not support metadata devices yet.

 It was created on TNC11.x originally but its working on 13.0U5.
 I think it should also work on TNS.
+Note - it works on TNS 24.04 if you manually specify the disks in pool_test.config. disklist.pl is not working any more, commands have changed and it was never updated.
 It should also work on other ZFS based systems.
-Might need to adjust json_pp to jsonpp on Linux

 ## Dependencies
-- It needs json_pp to parse the fio results, included in TNC
+- It needs json_pp to parse the fio results, included in TNC/TNS
-- Its using disklist.pl https://github.com/nephri/FreeNas-DiskList
+- Its using disklist.pl https://github.com/nephri/FreeNas-DiskList  (outdated, set drives manually in pool_test.config)

 Output are reports in csv format, or sql statements for a SQL DB.
 Always wanted to move the display to Grafana but never got around to it, but I've seen they have a sql plugin now, or CSV.
 Haven't tried.